exosphere-project/exosphere/docs/adr/governance-model.md

 mechanisms for supporting member growth and advancement

-**5. Licensing:** Compatibility with the project's current license (BSD-3 Clause), relicensing requirements
+**5. Licensing:** Compatibility with the project's current license (BSD-3 Clause), any onerous relicensing requirements

 **6. Corporate Adoption:** Permissive license (with possible patent grant), mechanisms for corporate involvement (like sponsorship or partnership opportunities), track record of successful corporate adoption.

-**7. Autonomy and Flexibility:** Governance structures, decision-making processes, code hosting & CI/CD requirements, other restrictions on the project

-**8. Overhead and Bureaucracy:** Administrative requirements, reporting processes, and any other bureaucratic elements that could add complexity or slow down the project
+**7. Overhead and Bureaucracy:** Administrative requirements, reporting processes, code hosting & CI/CD requirements, and any other bureaucratic elements that could add complexity or slow down the project